TrueNobility303/F2BA/Hpo/README.md

 ## Further Improvemens on Highly-Smooth Problems

-We provide some tricks to improve the performance for highly-smooth problems.
+We provide some tricks to improve the performance for highly-smooth problems (still under construction).

-Note: This part is still under construction.

 ### Deterministic Case